 Business Improvement Districts

-Business Improvement Districts (BID) are created where local businesses see the opportunity to invest collectively to help make local improvements which will benefit the local community.
+Business Improvement Districts (BID) are created where local businesses see the opportunity to invest collectively to help make improvements which will benefit the local community.

 They are developed, managed and paid for by the business sector by means of a compulsory BID levy which the businesses within the proposed BID area must vote in favour of before the BID can be established.